tagazok/my-workshops/static-web-apps/tutorial.md

 title: Let's add a backend
 ---

-Now that our TODO app is deployed, we want to make it interactive, we want to interact with a backend!
+Now that our TODO app is deployed, we want to make it interactive.
+Therefore, we want to interact with a backend!

 Azure Static Web Apps relies on Azure Functions for your application backend.
 Azure Functions is an Azure Service which allows you to deploy simple functions triggered by events.
 In our case, events will be HTTP calls.